google/skia/site/user/api/SkPaint_Reference.md

 void setHinting(Hinting hintingLevel)
 </pre>

-Sets level of glyph outline adjustment.
+sets <a href="#Hinting">Hinting</a>, glyph outline adjustment levelSets level of glyph outline adjustment.
 Does not check for valid values of <a href="#SkPaint_setHinting_hintingLevel">hintingLevel</a>.

 | <a href="#Hinting">Hinting</a> | value | effect on generated glyph outlines |